 Fast forward a few years and we bought the house that we currently live in.
 We were fortunate enough to be able to upgrade to a nicer quality dining table when we moved.
 One that we actually needed delivered because it was already assembled!
 And one that had more seating to fit our growing family.

 The benefits of having a quality piece of furniture are obvious.
 The downside is that when the look no longer fits your style, you can hardly justify replacing it with something new.
 This is where I was at with the table more than 10 years later when we replaced the floors in our dining room.
 The dark wood tone of our new floors really highlighted the red undertones of our table.
 I considered buying a rug to breakup it up, but the thought of a rug under the dining table with 3 kids did not sound like the best idea.

 In addition to the clashing wood tones, there were a couple of small worn spots on the top of the table after years of serving as our eating space and the kids play table.
 I lived with it for about a year after we replaced the floors until one afternoon on a whim I decided I coudn’t take it anymore.
 I drug the table out onto the deck and began the makeover.

 Sanding and restaining the table top is a process worthy of its own post.
-There are lots of great tutorials out there on how to refinish a table top with stain (which does require sanding) so I’m not going to cover that here.
+There are lots of great tutorials out there on how to refinish a table top with stain (which does require sanding), like this one from Centsational Girl, so I’m not going to cover that here.
 What I’d like to detail is the process of painting the chairs and base of the table.